hx2A/py5website/reference/py5font_list.rst

 Description
 ===========

 Gets a list of the fonts installed on the system.
-The data is returned as a String array.
-This list provides the names of each font for input into ``create_font()``, which allows Processing to dynamically format fonts.
+The data is returned as a list of strings.
+This list provides the names of each font for input into ``create_font()``, which allows py5 to dynamically format fonts.

 Underlying Java method: `PFont.list <https://processing.org/reference/PFont_list_.html>`_